scil-vital/tractoracle_irt/README.md

 > In order to train any model, you have to correctly install the project locally as no docker image is provided to train.
 Once you have correctly installed the project, please continue to the next subsections to be able to train your first tracking agent.

 ### Preparing your data
 In order to train an agent, you'll need to compile your dataset into a single HDF5 file.
-TL;DR: use the  `tractoracle_irt/datasets/create_dataset.py` script.
-You'll require a configuration file for which we have provided an example [here](configs/datasets/ds_inferno_config_example.yml).
+TL;DR: use the `tractoracle_irt/datasets/create_dataset_tracking.py` script.
+You'll require a configuration file for which we have provided an example [here](configs/datasets/ds_inferno_config_example.yml) and that you can create using `tractoracle_irt/datasets/create_config_tracking.py`.

-For additional details on how to prepare your data to train your agent, please consult [this guide](docs/build_agent_dataset.md).
+For additional details on how to prepare your data to train your agent, please consult [this guide](./docs/build_dataset_tracking.md).

 ### Configure your training experiment.
 The main scripts to train any agents are available in the `tractoracle_irt/trainers/` directory.
 In principle, you can manually run any of these scripts and provide the required arguments according to the experiment you want to run.
 However, those scripts offer a very long list of customizable arguments which can be cumbersome to individually set for each experiment.
 Additionnally, we ran the experiments on a SLURM-based system and we had to run a lot of experiments, using different seeds, different datasets, training regimes and more.